CristianSifuentes/GitChessGame/README.md

 ```

-3. Add and commit changes
+### 3. Add and commit changes

+Once you've made changes to the code, you can selectively add and commit them:

 - Check which files have been modified: